gundenaf/TMS-homework/Databases/homework_2/README.md

-# Homework No. 19 - Building a Fault-Tolerant PostgreSQL Solution
+# Building a Fault-Tolerant PostgreSQL Solution

 ## Objective:
 The goal of this assignment is to learn how to implement a fault-tolerant solution for databases using PostgreSQL as an example.
 The tasks involve setting up servers, configuring replication, ensuring high availability, and testing the fault-tolerant solution.